 Constitutional framework

-The structure of Rajasthan’s government, like that of most other states in India, is determined by the national constitution of 1950.
-The chief executive is the governor, who is appointed by the president of India for a five-year term.
-The governor has administrative, legislative, financial, and judicial powers.
-Rajasthan has a unicameral Legislative Assembly (Vidhan Sabha); members are elected by universal adult franchise, although some seats are reserved for representatives of tribal groups and other traditionally disadvantaged communities.
+Rajasthan’s government structure, like most other states in India, is determined by the 1950 National Constitution.
+The Chief Executive is the Governor, who is appointed by the President of India for a term of five years.
+The Governor has administrative, legislative, financial and judicial powers.
+There is a Vidhan Sabha (Legislative Assembly) in Rajasthan; Members are elected by universal adult suffrage, although some seats are reserved for representatives of tribal groups and other traditionally disadvantaged communities.

 The state is divided into more than 30 districts.
-In each district the collector, who is also the district magistrate, is the principal representative of the administration.
-The collector functions in close cooperation with the superintendent of police to maintain law and order in the district and also serves as the principal revenue officer.
-For administrative purposes, each district is split into a few subdivisions, which are divided into smaller units called tehsils, which, in turn, contain a number of villages.
+In each district the Collector, who is also the District Magistrate, is the chief representative of the administration.
+The Collector works in close collaboration with the Superintendent of Police to maintain law and order in the district and also acts as the Chief Revenue Officer.
+For administrative purposes, each district is divided into a number of subdivisions, which are divided into smaller units called tehsils, which, in turn, contain several villages.

-Rajasthan was the first state to experiment at the village level with panchayat raj (rule by panchayat, or village council), having enacted in 1959 the legislation necessary to implement this bold experiment in democratic decentralization.
-The system, embracing Gandhian concepts of the importance of traditional village institutions in Indian society, created three levels of local government within the state based on elected village panchayats.
-Villages were grouped into administrative units called community development blocks, each having a panchayat samiti (block council) composed of the chairmen of the panchayats, appointees, and ex officio members.
-There were also district-level councils (zila parishads), composed of the chairmen of the panchayat samitis, along with representatives of special-interest groups (such as women and disadvantaged social classes) and local members of the state and national legislatures.
-The key level in this organization was the community development block, which was assigned the responsibility of planning and implementing a wide range of community and development programs.
-Panchayat raj initially achieved a considerable measure of success, but, with increasing politicization of the system and conflicting interests with state-level development agencies, the system has become less effective.
+Rajasthan was the first state to experiment with panchayat raj (rule by a panchayat or village council) at the rural level, which in 1959 enacted the necessary legislation to implement this bold experiment in democratic decentralization.
+Adopting Gandhian concepts of the importance of traditional village institutions in Indian society, the system created three elected Gram Panchayats at the local level within the state.
+Villages are divided into administrative units called community development units, each with a Panchayat Samiti (Block Council) consisting of Panchayat presidents, members, and ex-officio members.
+There were district-level councils (Zilla Parishads) with presidents of panchayat committees as well as representatives of special interest groups (such as women and disadvantaged social classes) and local members of state and national compacts.
+The main level in this organization was the Community Development Section, which was entrusted with the responsibility of planning and implementing a wide range of community and development programmes.
+Panchayat Raj initially achieved a large measure of success, but, due to increasing politicization of the system and conflicting interests with state-level development agencies, the system has become less effective.

 Health and education

-Rajasthan has many hospitals and dispensaries specializing in allopathic (Western) medicine, as well as numerous institutions offering Ayurvedic (traditional Indian), Unanī (a medicinal system using prescribed herbs and shrubs), and homeopathic treatment.
-The state participates in the major national health programs to control tuberculosis, various vector-borne diseases, leprosy, iodine deficiency, and blindness.
+Rajasthan has many hospitals and dispensaries offering allopathic (Western) medicine as well as Ayurvedic (traditional Indian), Unni (a medicinal system using prescribed herbs and shrubs), and homeopathic treatment.
+The state participates in major national health programs to control tuberculosis, various vector-borne diseases, leprosy, iodine deficiency and blindness.

-There are a number of institutions of higher education in Rajasthan.
-State universities are located in Jaipur, Udaipur, Jodhpur, Bikaner, and Ajmer.
-Other prominent tertiary institutions include the Open University in Kota and the Birla Institute of Technology and Science in Pilani.
+There are many institutes of higher education in Rajasthan.
+State universities are located in Jaipur, Udaipur, Jodhpur, Bikaner and Ajmer.
+Other major tertiary institutions include the Open University in Kota and the Birla Institute of Technology and Science in Pilani.

 Cultural life

-Rajasthan has a rich tradition of both oral narrative and written literature.
-The most famous song is “Kurja,” which tells the story of a woman who wishes to send a message to her absent husband by a kurja (a type of bird), who is promised a priceless reward for his service.
-In the literary tradition Chand Bardai’s epic poem Prithviraj Raso (or Chand Raisa), the earliest manuscript of which dates to the 12th century, is particularly notable.
+Rajasthan has a rich tradition of both oral storytelling and written literature.
+The most famous song is “Kurja”, which tells the story of a woman who wishes to send a message to her absent husband by a Kurja (a type of bird), who is promised a priceless reward for his service.
+In the literary tradition, Chand Bardai’s epic poem Prithviraj Raso (or Chand Raisa), the earliest manuscript of which dates back to the 12th century, is particularly notable.

-The typical dance of Rajasthan is the ghoomar, which is performed on festive occasions only by women.
-Other well-known dances include the geer, which is performed by men and women; the panihari, a graceful dance for women; and the kacchi ghori, in which male dancers ride dummy horses.
-Performances of khyal, a type of dance-drama composed in verse with celebratory, historical, or romantic themes, also is widely popular.
+A typical dance of Rajasthan is Ghoomar, which is performed only by women on festive occasions.
+Other famous dances include the Jer, performed by men and women; Panihari, a beautiful dance for women; And Kachhi Ghori, in which male dancers ride dummy horses.
+Khayal, a type of dance-drama composed in verse with festive, historical, or romantic themes, is also widely popular.

-Rajasthan abounds in objects of antiquarian interest.
-Early Buddhist rock inscriptions and carvings are found in caves in the southeastern district of Jhalawar; the area around Ajmer has a number of Muslim mosques and tombs, the oldest of which dates to the end of the 12th century; and Bikaner, in the northwest, has a spectacular 15th-century Jaina temple.
-Splendid princely palaces, many elaborately decorated with wall paintings, are scattered throughout the state.
+Rajasthan hates antiquarian items.
+Early Buddhist inscriptions and carvings are found in caves in the southeastern district of Jhalawar; There are many Muslim mosques and tombs in the area around Ajmer, the oldest of which date back to the late 12th century; And Bikaner, in the north west, has a magnificent 15th century Jain temple.
+Magnificent palace, many wall paintings decorated with flowers, scattered throughout the state.